skip to content

 • publishes or transmits offensive material by the internet or other forms of electronic communication in such a way that it will be found or brought to the other person’s attention

-• communicates with another person by mail, telephone, facsimile or the internet in a manner that could reasonably be expected to cause fear or apprehension in that person
+• communicates with another person, or to others about that person, by mail, telephone, facsimile or the internet in a manner that could reasonably be expected to cause fear or apprehension in that person

 • keeps another person under surveillance